Why Bitcoin Has Value

 One thing I love is that the richest people in the world talk publicly about Bitcoin.
 Warren Buffet, Bill Gates, Steve Wozniak, Richard Branson etc. At the same time many people in prison are talking about Bitcoin, at the same time that some rappers are rapping about bitcoin and at the same time some of the poorest people in the world are relying on Bitcoin to save them from an unfortunate situation.
 Like I wrote before.
 The Bitcoin community is very diverse.

-This is one company that even in my wildest imagination I would have never predicted. - The New York Stock Exchange is working with Microsoft and others to create some sort of Bitcoin exchange.
-So what started as some sort of anti establishment thing has now gone to the top?
-Meant to start trading in July 2019.
+This is one company that even in my wildest imagination I would have never predicted. - The New York Stock Exchange is working with Microsoft and others to operate a bitcoin exchange.
+Being able to buy and sell bitcoin on Papal is something many people predicted.

 Obviously I dedicate this website to all the nocoiners in the world.